MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogcatalogitem.md

 **`type`** &nbsp; const char*
 *is null-terminated*

 (Optional) The high-level type of the item.
-The following item types are supported: bundle, catalogItem, currency, store, ugc.
+The following item types are supported: bundle, catalogItem, currency, store, ugc, subscription.

 ## Requirements